 - Extensive faculty-mentored honors thesis research and independent research support.

-- Social Justice Haslam Scholars reflect a shared belief in equality and social justice for all members of society.
+- Justice: Haslam Scholars reflect a shared belief in equality and justice for all members of society.

-- Social Responsibility Haslam Scholars acknowledge their obligation to others, their respective communities, and the global society.
+- Responsibility: Haslam Scholars acknowledge their obligation to others, their respective communities, and the global society.